Coronavirus digest: Delta variant could make up 90% of Europe's infections | DW | 23.06.2021

-The ECDC warned of the variant, urging faster vaccinations.
-Merkel says she wants EU quarantine rules and Switzerland will lift safety measures Saturday.
+The EU infectious disease prevention body warned of the delta variant, urging faster vaccinations.
+Merkel says she wants EU quarantine rules, and Switzerland will lift safety measures Saturday.
 Follow DW for the latest.

 Scientists at the European Center for Disease Prevention and Control (ECDC) view the delta variant with growing concern

-The European Center for Disease Prevention and Control (ECDC) on Wednesday said it expected the so-called delta variant of the coronavirus first found in India to be the dominant cause of infection in Europe throughout the summer.
+The European Center for Disease Prevention and Control (ECDC) on Wednesday said it expected the coronavirus delta variant, which was first found in India to be the dominant cause of infection in Europe throughout the summer.
 "It is very likely that the delta variant will circulate heavily this summer," said ECDC Director Andrea Ammon.

 Ammon warned that current data suggests individuals who have only received one vaccination shot are still susceptible to delta variant infection, though said a second shot offered a high level of protection.
 In light of that fact, she urged people to get their second shot as soon as allowed.

-The ECDC found that the delta variant is 40-60% more transmissible than the alpha variant first seen in the United Kingdom (UK) and expects it to continue its voracious spread, accounting for as much as 70% of all infections by early August.
+The ECDC found that the delta variant is 40%-60% more transmissible than the alpha variant, which was first seen in the United Kingdom, and expects it to continue its voracious spread, accounting for as much as 70% of all European infections by early August.

 "The delta variant is more transmissible than other circulating variants and we estimate that by the end of August it will represent 90%" of new cases in the EU, according to the agency.